dotnet/docs/docs/fundamentals/apicompat/global-tool.md

 # Microsoft.DotNet.ApiCompat.Tool global tool

-The Microsoft.DotNet.ApiCompat.Tool tool performs API compatibility checks on assemblies and packages.
+The Microsoft.DotNet.ApiCompat.Tool tool lets you perform API compatibility checks outside of MSBuild.
 The tool has two modes:

 - Compare a package against a baseline package.
 - Compare an assembly against a baseline assembly.